 RUNNING MATCH: Each panel face is assembled from as many veneer leaves as necessary.
-Any portion left over from one panel may be used to start the next.
+Any portion left over from one panel

 RUNNING TRIM: Generally combined in the term "standing and running trim" and refers to random, longer length trims delivered to the jobsite (e.g., baseboard, chair rail, crown molding).
 Running trim is generally installed horizontally.
 Standing trim installed vertically.